 Message Description COMMAND_INT Message for encoding a command (MAV_CMD).
-The message encodes commands into up to 7 parameters: parameters 1-4, 7 are floats, and parameters 5,6 are scaled integers.
-The scaled integers are used for positional information (scaling depends on the actual command value).
+The message encodes commands into up to 7 parameters: parameters 1-4, 7 are floats, and integers are used for positional information (scaling depends on the actual command value).
 The coordinate frame of positional parameters is explicitly specified in a frame field.
-Commands that require float-only properties in parameters 5, 6 cannot be sent in this message (e.g. commands COMMAND_LONG where NaN has an explicit meaning).
-Message for encoding a command (MAV_CMD).
+Commands that require float-only properties in parameters 5, 6 where NaN has an explicit meaning).
+COMMAND_LONG Message for encoding a command (MAV_CMD).
 The message encodes commands into up to 7 float parameters.
-The coordinate frame used for positional coordinates is implementation dependent.
-COMMAND_ACK Any command may be packaged in this message, but there may be some loss of precision for positional coordinates (latitude, longitude).
-Command acknowledgement.
-Includes results (success, failure, still in progress) and may include progress information and additional detail about failure reasons.
+The coordinate frame used for Any command may be packaged in this message. but there may be some loss of precision for positional coordinates (latitude, longitude).
+COMMAND_ACK Command acknowledgement.
+Includes results (success, failure, still in progress) and may include failure reasons.
 COMMAND_CANCEL Cancel a long running command.